wunanpty/CSharpAdvanced/MyReflection/ReflectionReadMe.md

 - Factory + Reflection + Config enables program can be configurable and extended.
 - Reflection can invoke a private constructor.
 - Reflection can invoke the different constructors.
+- Reflection can create an instance of a generic type.